The 15 House and Senate Democrats who say Biden needs to step aside

 Despite attempting to dig himself out of the political crisis that has engulfed him since his debate debacle, Joe Biden appears to become more entrenched with every swipe of the shovel.

-Fourteen House Democrats – nine publicly and at least five privately – and one Senator have so far called on the president to drop out of the race for the White House, as of Thursday.
+Fourteen House Democrats and one Senator have so far called on the president to drop out of the race for the White House, as of Thursday — with others privately expressing their doubts he can continue as the party’s candidate.

-At least 19 futher current and former senior party members have publicly raised doubts over whether the 81-year-old could defeat Donald Trump come November due to his perceived cognitive decline.
+At least 19 further current and former senior party members have publicly raised doubts over whether the 81-year-old could defeat Donald Trump come November due to his perceived cognitive decline.

 And on July 11, Vermont’s Peter Welch became the first Democratic senator to call for Joe Biden to step down, saying that the stakes “could not be higher.”